-"The dollars listed in the prospect letter seemed too good to be true, so I called Emmie, who the letter was directed from, just to confirm how does this work," Fillhouer said.
+"The dollars listed in the prospect letter seemed too good to be true, so I called Emmie," Fillhouer said.

 Fillhouer and her two outof-state sisters sold the homestead and 10 acres in June 2019.
 They continued to rent 18 acres of cropland to a local farmer, and enrolled the rest in MN CREP.